statox/statox.github.io/src/posts/others/comments.md

 /*
  * Configure axios to always use my user agent and my Github login
- * to authentication to the Github API
+ * to authenticate to the Github API
  */
 const axios = Axios.create({
     baseURL: 'https://api.github.com/',